 Patwardhan curated an exhibition of Indian Contemporary Art ‘Expanding Horizons’ which travelled around Maharashtra.
 He also curated a show at Guild Art Gallery, Mumbai and Sudarshan Art Gallery, Pune.
 He lives and works in Thane, Mumbai.

-Anju Dodiya is born in Mumbai in 1964.
-She graduated from Sir JJ School of Art in 1986.
+Anju Dodiya was born in Bombay in 1964.
+She graduated from the J.J.
+School of Art in 1986 with a BFA in Painting.

-Dodiya’s early works were abstract and following her first show “A Fictional Autobiography”, she tried to refocus her gaze on railway stations, roadside scenes and so forth.
-But ultimately she found her original impulse of a painterly introspection as her strongest inspiration and re-channeled her vision into describing situations from her life.
+Dodiya’s early works were abstract, but following her first show, ‘A Fictional Autobiography,’ she tried to refocus her gaze on railway stations, roadside scenes and so forth.
+Ultimately, however, she found her original impulse of a painterly introspection as her strongest inspiration and re-channelled her vision into describing situations from her own life.

 She creates expressive watercolours layered with images and symbolism.
-Her art is rooted in the figurative, drawing inspiration from a range of artists including poet Sylvia Plath, filmmaker Ingmar Bergman, and Early Renaissance masters Piero della Francesca and Giotto.
-Bold patterns and vivid colours of Medieval French tapestries and Japanese woodblock prints also influence her works.
+Rooted in the figurative, Dodiya draws inspiration from a range of artists including poet Sylvia Plath, filmmaker Ingmar Bergman, and early Renaissance masters Piero della Francesca and Giotto.
+Bold patterns and vivid colours of medieval French tapestries and Japanese woodblock prints also influence her works.
 Often autobiographical, her works reveal her interest in self-reflection and the process of self-discovery.
-Though primarily a painter, Dodiya has also produced intricate installations involving embroidered mattresses and shards of broken mirror.
+Dodiya does this primarily through painting, however, has also created intricate installations involving embroidered mattresses and shards of broken mirror.

-The majority of her works give the viewer access to moments lifted from “the private discourse that goes on within oneself when one is alone”.
-Dodiya’s self keeps recurring in the changing pictorial contexts.
-These are inward looking investigations with a keen sense of self-awareness and introspection.
+The majority of her works allow the viewer to visualise the private thoughts and moments which someone experiences when they are alone.
+Dodiya’s self is a recurring theme in each context.
+These are inward looking investigations with a keen sense of self-awareness.
 Her works compel the viewer to unravel stories of the female protagonists, yet they don’t reveal the full narrative.
-Dodiya continually creates her own legends that are often self-disruptive autobiographies.
+Dodiya also creates her own legends that are often self-disruptive autobiographies.

-During the 1980s, Zarina served as a board member of the New York Feminist Art Institute and an instructor of papermaking workshops at the affiliated Women’s Center for Learning.
-While on the editorial board of the feminist art journal Heresies, she contributed to the ‘Third World Women’ issue.
+During the 1980s, Hashmi was an active board member of the New York Feminist Art Institute as well as an instructor of papermaking workshops at the affiliated Women’s Center for Learning.
+Also, on the editorial board of the feminist art journal Heresies, she contributed to the publication’s issue, titled ‘Third World Women’.

-Examples of her work are in the permanent art collections of the Museum of Modern Art, Whitney Museum of American Art, Victoria and Albert Museum, and Bibliothèque Nationale de France.
-Zarina was one of four artists/artist-groups to represent India in its first entry at the Venice Biennale in 2011.
+Several pieces of her work are in the permanent art collections of the Museum of Modern Art, Whitney Museum of American Art, Victoria and Albert Museum, and the Bibliothèque Nationale de France.
+In 2011, Hashmi was one of four artists/artist-groups who represented India in its first entry at the Venice Biennale.

 Sunil Gawde is a contemporary artist based in Mumbai.
 Born in 1960, he graduated from the J.J.
 School of Art in 1980.
 Despite his art education, Gawde chose to take a job at the Bombay Port Trust, where he worked until 1995.
 Through his tenure at the Port Trust, he remained alive to his surroundings, incorporating Bombay’s dockyards and wharves into his paintings.
 The peeling layers of paint on a ship’s helm, for instance, echoed his own philosophy of the canvas as palimpsest: “That is the logic of my paintings,” said Gawde, “to strip the overlayers partially, so that earlier histories may be revealed.”